 Kidzfest at Yonge Dundas Square

-Free Concert with Orpheus Choir at Roy Thomson Hall 2018
+Free Concert with The Metropolitan Choir at Roy Thomson Hall 2019

-Enjoy a free concert at Roy Thomson Hall with the Orpheus Choir on Wed., Dec.
-19, 2018 at 12 p.m.
-The choir, conducted by Robert Cooper, with Edward Moroney on piano and organ, will sing holiday favourites.
+Enjoy a free concert at Roy Thomson Hall with the Orpheus Choir on Tues., Dec.
+17, 2019 at 12 p.m.
+The Metropolitan Choir, conducted by Dr. Patricia Wright with organists Timothy Wisnicki and Patricia Wright, will sing a diverse program of Christmas music including Renaissance carols, popular English carols and holiday favourites.
 Front doors open at 11 a.m.; auditorium opens at 11:30 a.m.

-Enjoy a free evening of seasonal music and dramatic readings from Charles Dickens’s A Christmas Carol on Sat., Dec.
-1, 2018 at St. Andrew’s Presbyterian Church on 73 Simcoe Street.
+Enjoy a free evening of seasonal music and dramatic readings from Charles Dickens’s A Christmas Carol on Sat., Nov.
+30, 2019 at St. Andrew’s Presbyterian Church on 73 Simcoe Street.
 Historic St. Andrew’s Church at 73 Simcoe Street will be decked with garlands, lanterns and candles to provide a Victorian atmosphere setting for Dickens’ classic Christmas tale.
-Reading A Christmas Carol will be Michael Enright, host of CBC Radio’s The Sunday Edition, classical music educator Rick Phillips, soprano Neema Bickersteth, tenor Joe Angelo and St. Andrew’s member Indra Narayansingh.
-The program will include musical interludes and audience singalongs.Free gingerbread cookies and hot apple cider will be available afterwards.
-Admission is free, but the church is requesting a donation to the St. Andrew’s Out of the Cold program.
-Register at Eventbrite .
+Reading A Christmas Carol will be the renowned tenor and CBC Radio host Ben Heppner, classical music educator Rick Phillips, soprano Neema Bickersteth and actress Patricia Garnett-Smith.
+The Aldbury Garden Brass Quintet will perform carols between readings.
+Enjoy free Ginger Molasses cookies and hot apple cider afterwards at the reception.
+Admission is free, but the church is requesting a donation to the St. Andrew’s Refugee Sponsorship Program.
+Register at Eventbrite.

 Festive Front Street Windows at Fairmont Royal York Hotel

 Take the family to the Fairmont Royal York to see their 12 storied Festive Windows, designed by Frank Rea.
 Each window has its own holiday theme.
-The windows will be unveiled on Thursday, November 22, 2018 and will be on display until the end of the year.
+The windows will be unveiled on Thursday, November 28, 2019 at 6:45 p.m. after the tree lighting in the lobby at 6 p.m.
+The festive windows will be on display until the end of the year.
 Window displays are located on the Front Street exterior of the hotel.

-Ontario Place is undergoing a transformation as evidenced by the new winter festival taking place Nov 29, 2018 to Dec.
-30, 2018.
+Ontario Place is undergoing a transformation as evidenced by the new winter festival taking place Nov 22, 2019 to January 5, 2020.
 The Aurora Winter Festival will take you into a mystical world featuring the Arctic Retreat, Luminous Gardens, Disco Den and Whimsical Forest inspired by the North Pole.
 These lands are populated by ice elves, ice queens and even Santa.
-Kids can play on the 170 foot slide covered in snow, make crafts at Santa’s Workshop, enjoy carnival rides including a 60 foot Ferris Wheel and a tube park or take selfies at the 50 foot LED light dome.
+Kids can play on the 170-foot slide covered in snow, make crafts at Santa’s Workshop, enjoy carnival rides including a 60 foot Ferris Wheel and a tube park or take selfies at the 50 foot LED light dome.
 Bring your skates so the whole family can skate on the Frozen Pond.
 Shop for holiday gifts at the vendor booths along Main Street.
 Tickets start at $14.99 and can be purchased online.

 DeClute Light Up The Beach